seppmail/SEPPmail365/Readme.md

 - No more Windows Powershell Support - PowerShell CORE Only !
 - New-SM365ExoReport similar to cloud-module
 - Test-SM365ConnectionStatus similar to cloud-module
-- Removed Backup and Setup Commandlets
+- Removed Backup and Setup CmdLets
+- Add test for external name resolution and write error if it fails.

 ## September 2022 - Releasenotes 1.2.3